-I did attend presentations.
-And sometimes I think, oh, man, there's just so much to read on the slide.
-I wish I could see everything, but the presenters isn't saying everything and, you know, using that as the guidelines of the guidelines for the things that I have, even in the article as well.
+I mean I did attend presentations.
+And sometimes I think, “Oh, man, there's just so much to read on the slide.
+I wish I could see everything, but the presenter isn't saying everything,” and, you know, using that as the the guidelines some of the guidelines for the things that I have, even in the article as well.

-It's why I always say it's important for presenters to remember that the presenter is really the main person that the audience member came to hear from, or to understand me, you know, to understand what is happening with this particular people, I find that the presenters are sometimes so wrapped up in wanting to get the audience all of this information or even just not knowing where to start off with making the slides.
-That is a copy and paste that happening.
-That happens.
-And so the from the presenters perspective, the presentation becomes presenter centered, as opposed to audience-centered, it's not digestible for the audience
+It's why I I always say it's important for presenters to remember that the presenter is is really the main person that the audience member came to to hear from, or to understand, you know, to understand what is happening with this particular people.
+I find that the presenters are sometimes so wrapped up in wanting to get the audience all of this information or even just not knowing where to start off with making the slides.
+That is a copy and paste that happening--that happens.
+And so the from the presenter’s perspective, the presentation becomes presenter-centered, as opposed to audience-centered.
+It's not digestible for the audience.